 First, get your own chart.
 You can calculate your birth chart for free via ASTRODIENST, you’ll need your exact time, place and date of birth.
 This guide might be helpful.

-The outer ring of your chart contains the zodiac sings and the middle of the circle contains sections (wedges) that are numbered 1 to 12.
+Find the sign of Taurus.
+The outer ring of your chart contains the zodiac signs and the middle of the circle contains sections (wedges) that are numbered 1 to 12.
 These are the houses.
 The line that indicates the start of a new house is called a cusp.

 In this chart you see the zodiac sign of Taurus in the top right corner, indicated with the orange arrow.
 As you can see, the 30 degrees of Taurus stretches mostly over the 8th house (indicated with orange), but also, a little bit stretches over the first part of the 9th house.
 Actually, the last degrees of the zodiac sign Aries (the sign before Taurus), also stretches over the first part of the 8th house.